Poul Nielsen

 Niels Poul "Tist" Nielsen (25 December 1891 – 9 August 1962) was a Danish footballer who is the joint all-time top goalscorer for the Denmark national team with 52 goals in 38 matches.

 Nielsen won a silver medal with the national team at the 1912 Summer Olympics.
 He played his career as a striker for Kjøbenhavns Boldklub, with whom he won six Danish football championships.

 Biography

 As a young boy, Nielsen would sneak in to watch football games without paying, thus becoming a gratist (free rider), abbreviated to "Tist".
 Born in Copenhagen, Nielsen started playing football with Kjøbenhavns Boldklub (KB), where he spent his entire senior career.
 He made his debut for the Denmark national team on 5 May 1910 as the then youngest player, at 18 years and 131 days of age (exceeding Vilhelm Wolfhagen's age record from 1908).
-Nielsen's record would remain for eight years, until the 18 years and 51 days old Valdemar Laursen became the youngest Denmark national team debutant.
+Nielsen's record would remain for eight years, until it was surpassed by Valdemar Laursen's debut in October 1918 at the age of 18 years and 51 days old.